Your Children Don’t Like Drinking Water – How To Keep Them Hydrated

 What To Do If Your Child Doesn’t Like to Drink water?

-While some kids won’t drink water at all, others may not do it enough.
-There are a few tips that you can try out to make your child more likely to drink more water and not be dehydrated.
+While some kids won’t drink water at all, others may not drink enough.
+There are several tips you can try to encourage your child to drink more water and stay hydrated.

 Other Ways to Keep Your Child Hydrated